Frédéric Erin

-Frédéric Erin (born 23 April 1980) is a retired New Caledonian long jumper.
+Frédéric Erin (born 23 April 1980) is a New Caledonian retired long jumper.

 He won several gold medals at small regional events such as the South Pacific Games, the South Pacific Mini Games, the Arafura Games and the Oceania Athletics Championships.

 New Caledonia not being a member of all athletics governing bodies, Erin could also represent France.
 He competed at the 2012 European Championships without reaching the final, and also became French champion the same year.
 He also won the Australian and New Zealand championships.